There has been a lot of buzz in the stock market about IPOs as many IPOs came in the year 2021 and gave extraordinary returns to their shareholders.

 Several factors will impact how the good IPO gets listed on the stock exchange and how does it affect the IPO listing price:

 Demand for a share makes a huge impact on the listing price of an IPO.
-Hence, the listing price of an IPO is also affected by the market demand of the company as the higher the demand, the higher will be the listing price.
+Hence, the IPO price is also affected by the market demand of the company as the higher the demand, the higher will be the listing price.

 The demand for the SME-IPO is affected by numerous factors including the potentiality of a company, its expected valuation, growth sector and more.